 Secure an Application with Amazon Cognito

-In this guide, you will use the Graal Development Kit for Micronaut (GDK) to create an application and secure it with an Authorization Server provided by Amazon Cognito.
+In this guide, you will create an application and secure it with an Authorization Server provided by Amazon Cognito.
 Amazon Cognito provides authentication, authorization, and user management for your web and mobile applications.

 Follow the steps below to create the application from scratch.
 However, you can also download the completed example: